American Sign Language I, II

 Introduces basic ASL conversation.
 Features core vocabulary, common signing phrases, non-manual components (facial expression, body postures), signing space, fingerspelling, numbers, loan signs, cultural protocols, rules of ASL grammar and structure.
 Deaf cultural behavior is introduced in the classroom and through readings, videotapes, and Deaf community events.

-American Sign Language IV
+American Sign Language III

 Independent Study in Sign Language/Deaf Studies

 Independent study in an area of special interest to the student, with close guidance by a member of the faculty, and leading to a major paper/project.
 Required of candidates for honors, and recommended for third year students.
 Section numbers vary by instructor.
 Please check Banner for the correct section number and CRN to use when registering for this course.
 Prerequisite: SIGN 0500 or instructor permission.
+DPLL LILE